23/tcl-opbeat/README.md

 * `-http_data`: Key-value list of request POST data.
 * `-user_info`: Key-value list of user data, keys `id` and `is_authenticated` are expected by Opbeat, but other data is arbitrary.
 * `-query_info`: Key-value list of database query data, keys `engine` and `query` are expected by Opbeat.

+### Logging deployments

+Just like Opbeat, the library will try to catch relevant from git repositories in order to make deployment logging easy.

+    package require opbeat
+    opbeat::init <org_id> <app_id> <secret_token> [<environment>]
+    opbeat::log_deployment [<app-name>] [<app-version>]

+In its essence, this means that you can run either of these after the package is inited:

+    opbeat::log_deployment
+    opbeat::log_deployment transcoding-service
+    opbeat::log_deployment transcoding-service 2.3